Jobby Justin saga shows it's time to do away with archaic transfer practices | Goal.com

 When the 'Token' system has been stated archaic and not legally binding by the AIFF and even FIFA in the past, the fact that IFA keeps resorting to it is a mockery of the Indian footballing fraternity.

-When transfer rules and contract rules are clearly stated in black and white century-old organisations like IFA should stop following such archaic practices.
+When transfer and contract rules are clearly stated in black and white, century-old organisations like IFA should stop following such archaic practices.

 For the betterment of Indian football, it is high time that all concerned parties including players adopt a more matured and proficient approach.